ichortower/FontSmasher/docs/author-guide.md

 instructions), the cost will need to be paid again, but I expect that in standard use, a given user will set up their configs and then not fiddle much with them, so it shouldn't be a big deal.

+## Potential Future Features

+No promises.
+This is a wishlist.

+- Ligatures
+- Kerning
+- Asymmetric trimming in bold font
+- Performance improvements